-"Whoa, Dude!" - John 2:13-22
+"Love Over Law" - John 2:13-22

 Are you still feeling a little uncomfortable from that reading in John's gospel?
-It's hard not to be a little uncomfortable when you hear it - after all, here is a Jesus who is nothing like the pictures we coloured in Sunday School of a gentle Jesus tenderly cuddling a cute little lamb in his arms, surrounded by adoring children gazing up peacefully at him.
-Here instead we have a rather ugly scene of a man gone beserk, flailing a whip, chasing people, kicking over tables and generally wrecking the joint.
+It's hard not to be a little uncomfortable when you hear it - after all, here we see a Jesus who is nothing like the pictures we coloured in Sunday School.
+This is no sweet image of a gentle Jesus tenderly cuddling a cute little lamb in his arms, surrounded by adoring children gazing up peacefully at him.
+Here instead we have a rather ugly scene of a man gone berserk, flailing a whip, chasing people, kicking over tables and generally wrecking the joint.
 This is a scene more reminiscent of a brawl in a mining town tavern than a pastoral meadow.
-I'm sure even the disciples were asking, "Whoa, dude!
+I'm sure that in the confusion even the disciples were asking, "Whoa, dude!
 What set you off?"